CESPED: a new benchmark for supervised particle pose estimation in Cryo-EM: Results and discussion

 \subsection{Performance of the baseline model on the benchmark}

-Table 1 summarizes the results of the Image2Sphere \citep{Klee2023} model on our benchmark, with per-entry results in Appendix D. While the \(\mathrm{wMAnE}\) is \( \sim \) 24°, for the best cases the error is as small as 9°.
-The \(\Delta\mathrm{PCC}\) for the worse cases is > 0.1, highlighting that, for some entries, the reconstructed volumes are far from the ground-truth solution.
-Still, as before, for a few instances, the results are much better, with \(\Delta\mathrm{PCC}\) < 0.03.
-In terms of prediction vs ground-truth \(\mathrm{FSCR_{0.5}}\), most maps are in the 8-6 Å range, with \(\Delta\mathrm{FSCR_{0.5}}\) of 3.6 Å. However, the \(\mathrm{FSCR_{0.143}}\) values between 4-5 Å, indicate better correlation at lower signal levels.
-This visually translates into a relatively well-resolved central part of the map that becomes blurrier away from the centre (see Appendix E).
-For the top-performing cases, a simple and fast local refinement of the predicted poses is sufficient to obtain high-resolution reconstructions comparable to ground-truth volumes, at a computational cost threefold less than global refinement (Appendix F).
-Since the Image2Sphere model inference takes only minutes, far less than the hours needed for traditional refinement, further improvements could reduce computing times by an order of magnitude if local refinement is no longer needed.
+Table \ref{Image2Sphere-benchmark-results} summarises the results of the Image2Sphere \citep{Klee2023} model on our benchmark, with per-entry results in \ref{appx:per_entry_results}.
+While the \(\mathrm{wMAnE}\) is \( \sim \) 24°, for the best cases, the error is as small as 9°.
+The \(\Delta\mathrm{PCC}\) for the worse cases is > 0.1, highlighting that, for some entries, the reconstructed volumes are far from the ground truth solution.
+For a few cases, the results are much better, with \(\Delta\mathrm{PCC}\) < 0.03.
+In terms of prediction vs ground truth \(\mathrm{FSCR_{0.5}}\), most maps are in the 8-6 Å range, with \(\Delta\mathrm{FSCR_{0.5}}\) of 3.6 Å. However, the \(\mathrm{FSCR_{0.143}}\) values between 4-5 Å, indicate better correlation at lower signal levels.
+This visually translates into a relatively well-resolved central part of the map that becomes blurrier away from the centre (see Figure \ref{fig:empiar-10786-vol} and \ref{appx:Reconstructed_volumes}).
+For the top-performing cases, a simple and fast local refinement of the predicted poses is sufficient to obtain high-resolution reconstructions comparable to ground truth volumes, at a computational cost threefold less than global refinement (\ref{appx:Local_refinement}).
+Since the Image2Sphere model inference takes only minutes, far less than the hours needed for traditional refinement, further improvements could reduce computing times by at least one order of magnitude if local refinement is no longer needed (see \ref{appx:Running_times} for running times).

-Appendix H presents an example where a model initially trained on the CESPED target 10280, is able to predict the poses of another dataset of the same protein in different conditions.
-While the results are of lower quality, they still exhibit a significant level of generalizability, offering promising potential to speed up image processing in this common scenario.

-Given the inherent difficulties of Cryo-EM data, the fact that a generic pose-estimation model can produce meaningful results in some examples without major modifications suggests that equivariant architectures can be useful for the Cryo-EM data domain.
+Given the inherent difficulties of Cryo-EM data, the fact that a generic pose estimation model can produce meaningful results in some examples without major modifications suggests that equivariant architectures can be useful for the Cryo-EM data domain.